Skip to main content

 Queries

-Queries retrieve objects having specified properties from the database.
+Queries retrieve objects having specified properties from the local database, streams or other data sources.
 A query can be one of the following:

 2. It can be a set query to search the database for a set of objects having properties fulfilling a query condition specified as a logical predicate.

-3. It can be a vector query to construct an ordered sequence (vector) of objects fulfilling the query condition.
+5. It can be a vector query that constructs an ordered sequence (vector) of objects fulfilling a query condition.

-A simple form of queries are calls to functions, for example:
+A simple form of queries are expressions that call functions, for example:

 "a" + 1